JohnSpahr/PreMail/README.md

 A simple Gmail app for Palm/HP webOS!
 (Works in 2021)

+## Unfortubarely PreMail no longer works.
+Thank you to everyone who contributed.

 - Created and maintained by [John Spahr](https://github.com/JohnSpahr).
 - Auto updater, custom headers, and more by [codepoet80](https://github.com/codepoet80).
+- I encourage you to reference this code if you are developing a webOS app and need some sample apps to look at.

 ### Install Instructions
 1. Download PreMail and install it on your device using the [webOS Quick Install Utility](https://github.com/JayCanuck/webos-quick-install/releases).